Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 I looked at a lot of tutorials and ended up following Ana White’s easy frame and panel doors found here.
-I love Ana’s tutorials and especially loved this one because you don’t need a router to make shaker cabinet doors, which was perfect since I don’t have one! (even though I wish I did!!)
-Ana’s tutorials are always easy to follow and I have made some huge builds with them including my DIY farmhouse table (click here) and my son’s full storage captains bed (found here).
+I love Ana’s tutorials and especially loved this one because you don’t need a router or any other special tools to make shaker cabinet doors, which was perfect since I don’t have one! (even though I wish I did!!)

 Materials to Make Shaker Cabinet Doors